dotnet/docs-maui/docs/xaml/fundamentals/mvvm.md

 </ContentPage>
 ```

-In this example, the `Command` property of the first `Button` that is bound to the `DeleteCharCommand`.
-The other buttons are bound to the `AddCharCommand` with a `CommandParameter` that's the same as the character that appears on the `Button`:
+In this example, the `Command` property of the first <xref:Microsoft.Maui.Controls.Button> that is bound to the `DeleteCharCommand`.
+The other buttons are bound to the `AddCharCommand` with a `CommandParameter` that's the same as the character that appears on the <xref:Microsoft.Maui.Controls.Button>:

 :::image type="content" source="media/mvvm/keypad.png" alt-text="Screenshot of a calculator using MVVM and commands.":::